CartoDB/carto-vl/docs/guides/0x-Data-driven visualizations.md

 ## What is a ramp?

-`ramp` is a special CARTO VL expression that outputs values based on an input.
+[`ramp`](https://carto.com/developers/carto-vl/reference/#cartoexpressionsramp) is a special CARTO VL expression that outputs values based on an input.
 Depending on the type of the input the matching will be performed in different ways:
 - One-to-one mapping is performed when the number of possible categories in the input matches the number of values.
 For example: `ramp(buckets($electionWinner, [conservatives', 'progressives', 'liberals']), [red, blue, orange])`
 - Interpolation is performed otherwise, this allows to create intermediate values automatically.
 For example: `ramp($temperature, [blue, red])` will assign the color blue to the "cold" features and red to the "hot" ones.

 TODO maybe the map examples with the previous cases

 It's easy to create choropleth maps by using `ramp` with colors as the values.
 However, `ramp` values don't need to be colors, allowing creating different and richer types or maps like bubble-maps.
-But, for simplicity's sake, we will stick to colors until the "Ramp Values" section.
+But, for simplicity's sake, we will stick to colors until the [Ramp Values section](#Ramp-values).

 ## Ramp inputs